shimpe/camala/_sources/gettingstarted.rst.txt

         scale = "${Animations.Filter.scalereduce}"

-Similar to how it's done for style values, birth_time, begin_time, end_time and death_time are specified in the Animations.Filter.scalereduce.FilterAnimation section.
+Similar to how it's done for style values, birth_time, begin_time, end_time and death_time are specified in the Animations.Filter.scalereduce.FilterAnimation.scale section.

     .. code-block:: toml